nolim1t/nolim1t.github.io/_drafts/rubykaigi-2016.md

 * Fibers is still on a single thread
 * Ruby does Multiprocessing (fork) and Multithreading (Thread)
 * Threads require less overhead
+* Ruby has a concurrent-ruby gem which is a general purpose abstraction

 Add image for fibers (explanation)